- The diaphragm covers the cervix and should always be used with spermicidal cream/gel.

-The single-size contraceptive diaphragm called, “Caya®” fits most women, doesn’t require a pelvic exam/fitting, and is available in the United States with a prescription.
+The single-size contraceptive diaphragm called, “Caya®” fits most people, doesn’t require a pelvic exam/fitting, and is available in the United States with a prescription.
 Other types of diaphragms come in different sizes and must be fitted by a health care provider.
 The Caya® contraceptive diaphragm varies in price and costs $50-$100.
 USD.
 The gel or cream spermicide is bought over-the-counter in a pharmacy or retail store.
-Each application costs (on average)between $0.60-$3 per dose, and about $8-$15 per package USD.
+Each application costs (on average) between $0.60-$3 per dose, and about $8-$15 per package USD.

 How do I use the contraceptive diaphragm?